Munich Bavaria, Germany Travel Guide

 Medical services, pharmacies, and prayer rooms are available for passengers.

-Offers a price-effective transfer to the city center, frequent and integrated into the MVV network.
+Offers a cost-effective transfer to downtown, frequent and integrated into the MVV network.

 A straight and comfortable bus service, also a cost-effective option to Hauptbahnhof.

-Convenient for direct routes or if carrying heavy luggage, but generally more expensive.
+Convenient for direct routes or if carrying heavy luggage, though for the most part more expensive.

 Germany's national railway company, Germany's National railway (DB), operates extensive services.